brandur/sorg/content/drafts/redis-streams.md

 We're going to be returning to the Rocket Rides example that we talked about while implementing [idempotency keys](/idempotency-keys).
-As a quick reminder, Rocket Rides is a small Lyft-like app that lets its users get rides with pilots wearing jetpacks; a vast improvement over the banality of a car.
+As a quick reminder, Rocket Rides is a Lyft-like app that lets its users get rides with pilots wearing jetpacks; a vast improvement over the every day banality of a car.

-As new rides come in, the Rocket Rides API will emit a new record to the stream that contains the ID of the ride and the distance traveled.
+As new rides come in, the Unified Rocket Rides API will emit a new record to the stream that contains the ID of the ride and the distance traveled.
 From there, a couple different consumers will read the stream and keep a running tally of the total distance traveled for every ride in the system that's ever been taken.

 !fig src="/assets/redis-streams/streaming-model.svg" caption="Clients sending data to the API which passes it onto the stream and is ingested by stream consumers."

-Both producer and consumers will be using database and transactions at-least once semantics to guarantee that all information is correct.
+Both producer and consumers will be using database transactions to guarantee that all information is correct.
 No matter what kind of failures occur in clients, API, consumers, or elsewhere in the system, the totals being tracked by consumers should always agree with each other for any given Redis or ride ID.

 A working version of all this code is available in the [_Unified Rocket Rides_][unifiedrides] repository.
 It might